swiftlang/swift/docs/WebAssembly.md

 one wouldn't want end users to download multi-megabyte binaries.
 This means that [Embedded Swift](https://docs.swift.org/embedded/documentation/embedded/) is commonly used when building for Wasm.

+Wasm is a target of the Swift compiler and features a [Swift SDK Build](https://github.com/swiftlang/swift/blob/main/docs/SwiftSDKBuild.md).

 ## Running Wasm stdlib tests

 If you're a compiler/stdlib engineer, this invocation builds LLVM, Swift, installs those together with necessary